 Some restaurants can get away with simple partition styles using materials such as powder-coated steel or plastic partitions.
 Places like diners, pizzerias, or any kind of family-friendly type of restaurant (for lack of a better way to put it), can get away with cheaper styles and more basic materials.

-However, the choice of materials should be strong and durable for these kinds of environments- even graffiti proof.
-Powder-coated steel and solid plastic partitions are among the most common, most economical, and are durable materials.
+However, the choice of materials should be strong and durable for these kinds of environments- even graffiti-proof.
+Powder-coated steel and solid plastic partitions are among the most common, most economical, and durable materials.

 The Size of the Restroom